 Any overpayment of a student account can be either refunded or posted to a future semester as a payment.
 All overpayments are refunded to the student except for PLUS loans, which are owned by the parent.
 Direct deposit to the student's or parent's bank account is strongly encouraged.
-Direct deposit forms can be acquired at the University Business Office at Warren Hall, Room 302, through the University Business Office Web site or the Office of Financial Aid Web site.
+The Parent PLUS Direct deposit form can be acquired at the University Business Office at Warren Hall, Room 302 or through the University Business Office website.
+Students can set up Direct Deposit through their MyMadison account using the Duke Dog Direct Deposit link.
 If no direct deposit form is on record, then a check will be processed within 10 banking days and mailed to the student's/parent's home address of record.